Rangefinder vs GPS Watch: The Ultimate Distance Debate

 View on Amazon →Aiming Fluid Essentials for Precision Golf

-Whether you go laser, GPS, or both, the winning habit is the same: **clean contact and effortless access.** These pieces make your yardage tools feel frictionless.
+Whether you go laser or GPS, your winning habit is the same: **clean contact and effortless access.** These magnetic accessories make your distance tools feel frictionless.

-Clean rangefinder lenses and grooves instantly.
-Your numbers mean nothing if your clubface is dirty.
+Clean rangefinder lenses and club grooves instantly.
+Numbers mean nothing if your clubface is dirty.

 View on Amazon →